yeesern/lostandfound/README.md

 Enter the URL of the API endpoint you want to test.
 For example, if you're testing user registration, it might be http://localhost:3000/.

-Add Headers (if needed):

-If your API requires headers (such as authentication tokens or content type), add them in the Headers section.

-Set Request Body (if needed):

-If you're making a POST or PUT request that requires a request body (usually in JSON format), switch to the Body tab, select the "raw" option, and enter the JSON data.

-Send Request:

-Click the "Send" button to send the request to the server.

-View Response:

-Postman will display the server's response, including status code, headers, and response body.

-Test Different Endpoints:

-Repeat the process for various API endpoints to test different functionalities of the "Company Lost & Found Report Site" app.

-Analyze Results:

-Analyze the responses to ensure that your API endpoints are working as expected.

 ## Instructions

 In the project directory, you can run: